hieuvp/learning-python/advanced-tutorials/closures/README.md

 > <br />Three characteristics of a Python closure are:

 1. It is a **nested function**.
-1. It has access to a free variable in outer scope.
+1. It has access to a **free variable** in outer scope.
 1. It is returned from the **enclosing function**.

 <br />

+A free variable is a variable that is not bound in the local scope.
+In order for closures to work with immutable variables such as numbers and strings, we have to use the nonlocal keyword.

+Python closures help avoiding the usage of global values and provide some form of data hiding.
+They are used in Python decorators.

 > A **Closure** is a **function object** that remembers values in enclosing scopes
 > even if they are not present in memory.